Social in the City Winter Edition will be held at the NEC Birmingham

-For information on accessibility at the Excel, please visit
+For information on accessibility at the NEC, please visit

 If you need a carer to accompany you, please register for accessibility here:

 Carer applications must be received and reviewed ahead of the event.
 Any carer requests on the day of the event may require documentation to be provided.